 Recipes for a form of fried potatoes that resembled the wafer-thin snack food we now know as “potato chips” were being circulated as early as 1824.
 In The Virginia House-Wife, Mary Randoph gave the following instructions:

 Peel large potatos, slice them about a quarter of an inch thick, or cut them in shavings round and round, as you would peel a lemon; dry them well in a clean cloth, and fry them in lard or dripping.
 Take care that your fat and frying-pan are quite clean; put it on a quick fire, watch it, and as soon as the lard boils and is still, put in the slices of potatos, and keep moving them till they are crisp; take them up, and lay them to drain on a sieve; send them up with very little salt sprinkled on them.

-In England, Alexis Soyer gave a similar recipe in A Shilling Cookery for the People.
-He instructed the cook to cut the potatoes “into very thin slices, almost shavings” and to deep fry them them in at least two inches of fat.
+In England in 1855, Alexis Soyer gave a similar recipe in A Shilling Cookery for the People.
+He instructed the cook to cut the potatoes “into very thin slices, almost shavings” and to deep fry them in at least two inches of fat.
 However, both these recipes were for “fried potatoes” rather than “potato chips”.

 The first known mention of “potato chips” comes from Household Words, a magazine written and produced by Charles Dickens.
 The word “chips” was often applied to small pieces of food, with reference to “orange chips” being found as early as 1769.
 However, Dickens was the first to write about “potato chips”, in June of 1854, in an article entitled “French Domesticity”.
 Writing about the French housewife, he wrote: